phetsims/phet-info/deployment-info/sim_deployment.md

 simulation as well as all currently deployed translated versions and deploy them on the web site.
 This will also deploy the locally built version to the dev server.
 (Note: If you're sure that the version of chipper that is being used is from Nov 10 2015 or later, the `--locales=*` flag can be omitted.)
 * Following steps are for PhET brand only (not PhET-iO).
-Instead for PhET-iO please test the deployed version.
+Instead for PhET-iO please test the deployed version, see below
 - [ ] Wait a few minutes for the build server to do its thing, and then test: http://phet.colorado.edu/sims/html/$SIM/latest/$SIM_en.html
 - [ ] If this is a new sim, both the simulation and project will need to marked "visible" in the website admin interface.
 Usually the person in charge of uploading all of the meta information will be responsible for doing this.
 After that,